Installation and Setup

 Optional Dependencies

-py3plex offers several optional feature sets that can be installed separately:
+py3plex offers several optional feature sets that can be installed separately.
+Quote extras ("py3plex[extra]") to avoid shell globbing on some terminals.

 Advanced Community Detection